-The vast majority of the college's growth and development has occurred under the watch of Chancellor Dr. Dianne G. Van Hook, who has led the college since 1988.
-She has radically transformed the Valencia campus - and created an entirely new one in Canyon Country - to keep up with the community's demands and to anticipate the educational and training programs of the future.
+The vast majority of the college's growth has occurred under the watch of Dr. Dianne G. Van Hook, who has led the college since 1988.
+She has transformed the Valencia campus - and created an entirely new one in Canyon Country - to not only meet the community's demands, but to anticipate the educational and training programs that will emerge in the future.

-Dr. Van Hook wasted no time when she arrived here 28 years ago.
-She embarked on a major update of the educational and facilities master plan, a "roadmap" that guided a seemingly non-stop series of construction projects that dramatically altered the college landscape - and accommodated soaring enrollment and an everincreasing number of educational and training opportunities.

-The college was composed of just eight buildings on a single campus when Dr. Van Hook took the helm.
-Today, that campus in Valencia has been radically transformed with 15 additional or expanded facilities.
-And, a new campus has been created in Canyon Country to serve the eastern Santa Clarita Valley.
+She wasted no time upon arriving here 29 years ago, embarking on a major update of the educational and facilities master plan, a "roadmap" that guided a seemingly non-stop series of construction projects that dramatically altered the college landscape.
+The college was composed of just eight buildings on a single campus when she took the helm.
+Today, that campus in Valencia has been radically reshaped with 15 additional or expanded facilities that encompass nearly 1 million square feet.
+And, it was her vision that created an entirely new campus in Canyon Country.

-Her vision and leadership are responsible for facilities such as the Santa Clarita Performing Arts Center, the Library and its subsequent expansion, Mentry Hall and its expansion, the Family Studies & Early Childhood Education Center, Pico Canyon Hall, Aliso Hall, Aliso Lab, Hasley Hall, University Center, East Physical Education Building and adjacent tennis courts, the TLC (The Learning Center), Applied Technology Education Center, Canyons Hall, and the College of the Canyons Institute for Culinary Education.
-These state-of-the-art facilities have allowed the college to vastly expand the breadth and depth of its educational and training programs, as well as numerous services that augment and support them.
+Her leadership and imagination are responsible for facilities such as the Santa Clarita Performing Arts

+Center, the Library and its subsequent expansion, Mentry Hall and its expansion, the Family Studies & Early Childhood Education Center, Pico Canyon Hall, Aliso Hall, Aliso Lab, Hasley Hall, the University Center, East Physical Education Building and adjacent tennis courts, the TLC (The Learning Center), Applied Technology Education Center, Canyons Hall, and the College of the Canyons Institute for Culinary Education.
+These state-of-the-art facilities have allowed the college to vastly expand the breadth and depth of its educational and training programs.
-Dr. Van Hook was instrumental in creating the University Center, home to a collection of public and private universities that offer advanced degree programs at the Valencia campus - eliminating the need for residents to commute long distances to obtain bachelor and master's degrees, specialized certificates, and credentials.

-The expansive facility also accommodates the William S. Hart Union High School District's award-winning Academy of the Canyons middle college high school, the City of Santa Clarita's WorkSource Center and America's Job Center of California, the SCV Economic Development Corp., and the college's Economic Development Division, among others.
+She was instrumental as well in creating the University Center, home to a collection of public and private universities that offer advanced degree programs at the Valencia campus - eliminating the need for residents to commute long distances to obtain bachelor and master's degrees, specialized certificates, and credentials.
+This facility also houses the William S. Hart Union High School District's award-winning Academy of the Canyons, America's Job Center of California, Santa Clarita Valley Economic Development Corp., and the college's Economic Development Division, among others.

-Because of Dr. Van Hook's vision and persistence in bringing the center to fruition, the Board of Trustees deemed it appropriate to attach her name to the building and call it the Dr. Dianne G. Van Hook University Center.
+Because of her vision, passion and resolve in bringing the center to fruition, the Board of Trustees deemed it appropriate to attach her name to the building now known as the Dr. Dianne G. Van Hook University Center.

-Educational & Training Expansion
+Educational Expansion

 The college's academic and occupational offerings have grown significantly over the years.
-Associate in arts and science degrees are now conferred in 83 academic disciplines, up from 49 just a decade ago.
-And, the college now offers 71 workforce certificate programs, more than double the 35 programs offered 10 years ago.

-Academic programs are numerous and varied, ranging from animation to welding.
-Expanding students' transfer options are 21 associate degree programs that provide guaranteed transfer to the California State University system.
-These programs include administration of justice, communication studies, computer science, early childhood education, elementary teacher education, mathematics, and physics.
+The college now offers 83 associate degree programs, up from 49 a decade ago.
+And, 71 programs lead to workforce training certificates, more than twice that of 10 years ago.
+Academic programs range from animation to welding.
+Expanding students' options are 21 associate degree programs that provide guaranteed transfer to the California State University system.

-College of the Canyons stands out as a leader in student achievement.
-In fact, the college is ranked among the top-five community colleges in California - and No. 1 in Los Angeles County - for its completion rate by college-prepared students.
-And, the college was ranked one of the top-25 in the nation in 2016 for adult learners by Washington Monthly Magazine.
+College of the Canyons also stands out as a leader in student achievement, ranking among the top-five community colleges in California - and No. 1 in Los Angeles County - for its completion rate by college-prepared students.
+And, the college is ranked one of the top-25 in the nation for adult learners by Washington Monthly Magazine.

-Regardless of their chosen major, students obtain the skills they need to launch new, high-paying careers or graduate prepared to continue their studies at four-year universities.
+Regardless of their chosen major, College of the Canyons students consistently obtain the knowledge and skills they need to launch new, high-paying careers or graduate prepared to continue their studies at four-year universities.